hhucn/dbas/docs/installation.rst

 D-BAS
 -----

-You can configure all entries in the ``app:main`` section of the ini-file in environment variables.
+You can configure all entries in the env-file in environment variables (instead of adding variables via code and ini-files in pyramid).
-By default D-BAS takes all environment variables with prefix ```` and adds them to the configuration, after parsing the .ini file itself.
+By default D-BAS takes all environment variables with empty prefix and adds them to the configuration, after parsing the .ini file itself.
 The name of the environment variable will be the key of the new configuration entry, after some transformations.

 1. The prefix will be stripped.